Are you worried that your emails are going to Spam? Wondering how to stop WordPress emails from going to spam folders?

 Amazon SES stands for Amazon Simple Email Service.
 It is used to send both transactional and promotional emails at a nominal cost.
 It is one of the highest reliable email services available on the market.

-With the infrastructure of Amazon, it ensures a high delivery rate.
+The infrastructure of Amazon, it ensures a high delivery rate.
 Moreover, you will pay only for your usage (pay as you go).

 Reasonable pricing is another great advantage.
 It costs you only $0.10 for 1000 emails.